best-practice-and-impact/govcookiecutter/CONTRIBUTING.md

 Further information on how to write Sphinx documentation, and how to build it into a searchable website can be found [here][docs-write-sphinx-documentation].

-## HM Government department frameworks
+## Organisational frameworks

-HM Government frameworks are stored in the `.govcookiecutter/department_frameworks` folder.
-If you would like to add your own department's framework, follow the [instructions][docs-govcookiecutter-frameworks] in the `README.md` file in that folder.
+Organisational frameworks are stored in the `.govcookiecutter/organisational_frameworks` folder.
+If you would like to add your own organisation's framework, follow the [instructions][docs-govcookiecutter-frameworks] in the `README.md` file in that folder.

 ---